mattj23/latex-compileservice/README.md

 This software was developed as a lightweight (as lightweight as one can reasonably call something housing a full texlive installation) infrastructure service for automated document generation.
 It is meant to be simple and reliable, able to be deployed once for an organization or group and provide the rendering of latex files for many other applications without requiring them to each maintain their own LaTeX toolchain.

-This project is essentially a small Flask app built on top of an ubuntu docker image with `texlive-full` installed, inspired by `blang/latex:ubuntu` ([Github](https://github.com/blang/latex-docker), [DockerHub](https://hub.docker.com/r/blang/latex)) but derived from `ubuntu:bionic` (rather than `xenial`) for the considerable improvements in the 3.6 version of python.
+This project is essentially a small Flask app built on top of [laurenss/texlive-full](https://hub.docker.com/r/laurenss/texlive-full) an ubuntu-based docker image with `texlive-full` installed.

 Additionally, `jinja2` can be used to render templates to LaTeX files which will then be compiled with other source files, allowing for a slightly more sane scripting environment than plain TeX.
 The `jinja2` grammar was slightly altered to be more compatible with LaTeX's quirks in a way that is inspired by, but slightly different from, [this blog post by Brad Erikson](http://eosrei.net/articles/2015/11/latex-templates-python-and-jinja2-generate-pdfs).